duongpv7/ticket-batch-process/README.md

 We use a table `batchprogress` to keep track of the state of the batch process and the last ID of the record successfully processed.

+*The sample project demonstrates how we process a large dataset using Django queryset, so we don’t focus on the logic of token generation.*

+*For testing purposes, the database credentials (user, password, etc.) are also hardcoded.
+In a real development environment, these should be stored in a .env file*

 ## Implementation

 There are two main management commands: `init` and `process-token`, located at `src/app/management/commands/ticket.py`